dj-luis198/Amazon/README.md

 Feature: Test functionalities of the Amazon page

-Scenario Outline: As a customer when i search for alexa, i want to see it the third option on the second page is available for purchase and cant added to the cart.
+Scenario: As a customer when i search for alexa, i want to see it the third option on the second page is available for purchase and cant added to the cart.

 Given the user navigates to www.amazon.com